 * As it emerged, the Tucano was a low-wing monoplane of all-metal construction, with retractable tricycle landing gear.
 It was powered by a Pratt & Whitney Canada (PWC) PT6A-25C turboprop providing 560 kW (750 SHP), driving a Hartzell three-bladed variable-pitch constant-speed propeller.
 There were two fuel tanks in each wing, providing four tanks with a total fuel capacity of 660 liters (174 US gallons).
 The aircraft was fully aerobatic.

 All flight surfaces were unswept, but with tapered planforms.
 Flight control layout was conventional, with a one-piece slotted flap inboard on each wing plus an aileron outboard, with rudder and elevators on the tail assembly.
 Primary flight controls were manual, except for electrically actuated flaps.
 Trim tabs were fitted, as was a tailfin fillet extension, presumably to compensate for the Tucano's long and high canopy.
-All landing gear had single wheels and was hydraulically retractable, with the steerable nose gear retracting backwards, and the main gear hinging from the wings to retract towards the fuselage.
+All landing gear had single wheels and were hydraulically retractable, with the steerable nose gear retracting backwards, while the main gear hinged from the wings to retract towards the fuselage.

-The crew sat in tandem on Martin-Baker BR8LC zero-zero (zero altitude, zero speed) ejection seats under a single-piece canopy that hinged open to the right and was jettisonable.
+The crew sat in tandem on Martin-Baker BR8LC zero-zero (zero altitude, zero speed) ejection seats, under a jettisonable single-piece canopy that hinged open to the right.
 The cockpit was pressurized and climate-conditioned.
 Dual controls were standard.
 Two stores pylons could be fitted under each wing for a total of four, with typical stores being machine-gun pods, unguided rocket pods, or unguided bombs, to a total stores load of 1 tonne (2,200 pounds).
 A reflex gunsight was fitted in the cockpit for weapons aiming.
-The inboard stores pylons were "wet", permitting carriage of a total of two ferry tanks, providing 330 liters (87 US gallons) of capacity each.
+The inboard stores pylons were "wet", permitting carriage of a total of two ferry tanks, providing 330 liters (87 US gallons) capacity each.